Kaisaan/projects/README.md

 # Projects
 Place for me to add projects that I haven't fully committed to for whatever reason.
-If you are interested in helping me with any of these projects please [contact me](https://kaisaan.github.io/pages/contact)
+If you are interested in helping me with any of these projects please [contact me](https://kaisaan.github.io/pages/contact).
+Feel free to join [my Hacking Discord server](https://discord.gg/JnqvyDryen) where I plan on posting updates for all my projects.
 I apologize for the awful notes.

 # Ys Book I & II (PCE-CD) Relocalization